IDoTheHax/README.md/README.md

 **I am an active developer for**

-> - KingsMC.net: Front-end web, and plugin developer
+> - Solar SMP - Me and my friends @SniffMC Minecraft server
 > - That's it lol 😂

 when not working i play minecraft, lurk in my discord or sleep.